How Long Should You Stay in A Hot Tub?

 Hot tub temperature

-Your body will feel happy at around a pleasant 98°F (36.5ºC), so when you soak in water that is above 100°F (37.5ºC), there is a risk of overheating.
+Your body will feel happy at around a pleasant 98°F (36.5ºC), so when you soak in water above 100°F (37.5ºC), there is a risk of overheating.
 The reason for this is that body/blood temperature is 98.6ºF (37ºC) so anything above this feels hot (and anything below feels cool).

-Under normal circumstances, perhaps when exercising, or if the weather is just hot, as you heat up your body will try to cool itself down through perspiration.
+Under normal circumstances, perhaps when exercising, or if the weather is just hot, as you heat your body will try to cool itself down through perspiration.
 As the perspiration evaporates it cools down the body.

 When your hot tub is at its hottest (say 104ºF), your body just can’t keep up so your body’s core temperature will start to rise and you may start feeling unwell.
-As your body temperature increases, this may lead to overheating, raising of blood pressure and eventually even heat stroke.
+As your body temperature increases, this may lead to overheating, raising blood pressure and even heat stroke.

 Outside temperature